jolsoncruz/Usap-Jar/README.md

-# CSNETWK DLSU USAP Chat Application
+# DLSU USAP - A Socket-Based Java Chat Application

 ### Description
 - This is a one-to-one chat application that can be shared between 2 clients and a server that can allow clients to send and receive messages and also upload and download files.